 - make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this authority that officer is the Director of Finance; - manage its affairs in order to secure the economic, efficient and effective use of resources and to safeguard its assets; - approve and publish the Statement of Accounts by 30 September 2013.
+In this authority that officer is the Director of Finance and Resources.
+For this year of account (2013/14), the following arrangements applied: - until 28th February 2014, John Turnbull was the Director of Finance; - from 1st March to 31st July 2014, Lee Duffy was the Acting Director of Finance; - from 1st August 2014, Kathryn Beldon took up her appointment as the Director of Finance and Resources. - manage its affairs in order to secure the economic, efficient and effective use of resources and to safeguard its assets; - approve and publish the Statement of Accounts by 30 September 2014.

-The Director of Finance in his capacity as the Section 151 Officer, is responsible for the preparation and certification of the Council's statement of accounts which, in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in Great Britain, is required to presents a true and fair view of the financial position of the Council at the accounting date stated and its income and expenditure for the year stated.
+The Director of Finance and Resources in her capacity as the Section 151 Officer, is responsible for the preparation and certification of the Council's statement of accounts which, in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in Great Britain, is required to presents a true and fair view of the financial position of the Council at the accounting date stated and its income and expenditure for the year stated.

-- 4. The Director of Finance is to certify that the Financial Statements present a true and fair view of the Council by 30 June 2013. - 5.
-In preparing this statement of accounts, the Director of Finance has: - selected suitable accounting policies and then applied them consistently; - made reasonable and prudent judgements and estimates; - complied with the Code of Practice. - 6.
-The Director of Finance has also: - kept proper and up to date accounting records; - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- 4. In preparing this statement of accounts, the Director of Finance and Resources has: - selected suitable accounting policies and then applied them consistently; - made reasonable and prudent judgements and estimates; - complied with the Code of Practice. - The Director of Finance and Resources has also: - kept proper and up to date accounting records; - taken reasonable steps for the prevention and detection of fraud and other irregularities.